GareArc/AutoDav/README.md

 - **WebDAV Authentication**: The WebDAV username and password are configured in the .env file and are different from the Filebrowser credentials.
 - **Certbot Setup**: Ensure you set up Certbot correctly if you plan to use HTTPS.
-It is recommended to change these credentials immediately after your first login.
-You can update them in the settings page.

 ## Related Projects and Credits